For making, baking, and decorating instructions, watch our Instructional Video above. Or take a look at our printable Instructional Chart.

 - Prints should always be baked in a well-ventilated oven and area and for best results bake within 4 weeks.

 - Preheat your oven or toaster oven to 275º F (135º C).
 (For altitudes above 5,000 feet, increase temperature to 295º F.) Please use an oven thermometer to be sure your oven’s temperature is accurate.
-Over-baking or baking at too high a temperature may cause discoloration, cracking and/or burning.
+Baking at too high a temperature may cause discoloration, cracking and/or burning.

 - Place your print in a clean, ungreased baking dish and bake in your preheated oven or toaster oven for 20 minutes.
 The print will not look any different after it is baked properly.
 Baking simply “sets” the impression so it is permanently preserved.
 Do not bake in a microwave oven as these ovens may not allow the clay to bake thoroughly or equally.